megagustav/nux/_posts/2024-01-06-microlino.md

 It just blends in anywhere.
 Okay, maybe not if you get the orange one.
 You'll be forgiven to briefly stop on a sidewalk, passersby look at this bubble with joy and wonder.

-The Polestar attracted gazes of admiration — it looks cool.
+The Polestar attracts gazes of admiration — it looks cool.
 When people see the Microlino they smile.
 They smile, and elbow their partner and go *hey, check it out, it's one of those little cars, do you think it's even road legal?* Yes.
 Yes, it is.
 But I'm not sure it classifies as a *car*.

 <figure>
 	<img src="/assets/img/microlino/microlino_6.jpg" alt="Interior leg room is little" width="1800" height="1200"/>